The Basics of BigCommerce vs. Shopify

 2. Payment Gateways: BigCommerce vs. Shopify

-You’ll need a payment channel, such as Stripe or PayPal, to sell online.
+You’ll need a payment channel like Stripe or PayPal to sell online.

-BigCommerce works with 65 different payment gateways, but Shopify works with over 100 different payment gateways, including its own, Shopify Payments.
+BigCommerce works with 65 payment gateways, but Shopify works with over 100 payment gateways, including its own Shopify Payments.

 0.5 percent for Shopify Advanced

-This is a resounding victory for BigCommerce.
-It’s worth mentioning, though, that integrating and managing third-party gateways can be difficult, especially if you’re not very tech-savvy.
-Shopify Payments was created to simplify this process for retailers by requiring significantly less setup.
+However, it’s worth mentioning that integrating and managing third-party gateways can be difficult, especially if you’re not tech-savvy.
+To simplify this process for retailers by requiring significantly less setup, which made Shopify payments.

-Shopify Payments also lets your consumers pay you with all of the major credit cards.
-There’s no reason not to use the service unless you have a strong preference for another payment gateway.
+Shopify Payments lets your consumers pay you with all major credit cards.
+Hence, there’s no reason not to use the service unless you strongly prefer another payment gateway.

 3. Sales Capacity of BigCommerce vs. Shopify